North Carolina Psychology Licensure Requirements

 Three Steps to Becoming a Psychologist in North Carolina

 Although becoming a psychologist in North Carolina might seem overwhelming at first, our guide can help you through this process.
 To become a psychologist in North Carolina, there are three main steps you will need to take.
 First, you will need to obtain an undergraduate degree and may choose to also complete a master’s degree in psychology.
 Following this, you will need to complete a doctoral program in psychology.
+Various psychology schools in North Carolina offer programs for each step of the education process.
 After you have met these requirements, you should be eligible to begin the licensure process in North Carolina.

 1. Earn a bachelor’s degree and (optionally) a master’s degree in psychology.